- Enrol here.

 - If a student feels their grade is not correct, they should contact their instructor.
 Students can also

-- If you need a Course Performance Summary Form, get the form and fill in Section I. Then email your form to firstname.lastname@example.org so that the instructor/department can fill in Section II.
+- If you need a Course Performance Summary Form[PDF] fill in Section I and then email your form to email@example.com so that the instructor/department can fill in Section II.
 We will email you the completed form.

 - All new students will receive one-on-one advising through Science Academic Services .